Astral Filipe Review

 Our Analysis and Test Results

-Designed by boaters and water folk, the Filipes excel in boating situations like kayaking and sailing, keeping you safe on slippery surfaces and remaining on your feet if you go for a swim.
+Obviously, you should exercise sound judgment when deciding to wear flip flops as you are making your feet more vulnerable to the environment.
+That being said, this pair can go flippin' anywhere.
+The lightweight, grippy soles, and additional strap system impart a lot of confidence.
+Designed by boaters and water folk, the Filipe excels in boating situations like kayaking and sailing, keeping you safe on slippery surfaces and remaining on your feet if you go for a swim.
 Our climbing testers love them as "descent flops", clipping them to their harnesses and walking off the back of granite domes or down sandstone gullies.
-While not as dressed-up as the OluKai Hiapo, these flops aren't going to draw any unwanted attention to your dirty feet.

 These perform well in dry environments but even better in the wet.
 Astral designed them to stay on your feet in a water current, and indeed, they do.
 You don't have to do the toe-curl-foot-expansion method to keep the flops in place when fording a river — they do the work for you.
 Yes, closed-toe shoes are safer in these situations, and you should think long and hard about potentially dangerous toe-stubbings when you are using a flip flop, but the Filipe is mega versatile.

 The Filipe looks as good as it functions.
 It's stylish enough to help you blend in at the yacht club, and adding the heel strap gives you more of a granola munching thru-hiker look.
 The choice is yours!
 With several color options, you can be subtle or stand out.
 If you're a real type-a-Todd, you can definitely do a little outfit matching too.